 Our self-guided Florence walking tour allowed us to truly experience the city in the way that it was meant to be seen, close up, and at our own pace.

 When you have to rush from site to site, you are going to miss out on an authentic Italian experience.

 You will want to do your research before deciding on the right Florence walking tour itinerary for you.

 #1 Florence Tip: Get Your Florence Attraction Tickets in Advance

 Two of the attractions on our one-day Florence Itinerary are the Baptistry and the Uffizi Museum.

 Since we knew these were two things we HAD to make time for, we purchased “skip the line” tickets in advance.

-The ticket for the Duomo includes skip the line entry to the Cathedral, Baptistry, Cupola, Bell Tower & Santa Reparata.
+The ticket for the Duomo includes skip-the-line entry to the Cathedral, Baptistry, Cupola, Bell Tower & Santa Reparata.

-If you fail to get tickets for the most popular Florence attractions in advance, you will spend hour(s) in ticket lines.
+If you fail to get tickets for the most popular Florence attractions in advance, you will spend an hour(s) in ticket lines.
 When time is of the essence, the last thing you want to do is waste time standing in lines!